ExistentialRobotics/MARL-Coverage/README.md

-# Welcome to the UCSD Existential Robotics Laboratory Coverage Repository!
+# Welcome to the Coverage Path Planning (CPP) Repository!

 This repository contains an open source (gym-esque) grid world environment to enable researchers (or anyone interested in coverage) to develop and benchmark